Donaldson Company: Divisions and Subsidiaries

-Subsidiaries are grouped based on the products they deal in: engine, industrial, aerospace or pharmaceutical applications.
-The 2 core business segments are Engine Products and Industrial Products.
+Subsidiaries are grouped based on the products they deal in (engine, industrial, aerospace or pharmaceutical applications), with the two core business segments being Engine Products and Industrial Products.

 Products in the Engine Products segment consist of air filtration systems, exhaust and emissions systems, liquid filtration systems including hydraulics, fuel, and lube systems, and replacement filters.
 The Engine Products segment sells to original equipment manufacturers (OEMs) in the construction, mining, agriculture, aerospace, defense, and truck markets, and to independent distributors, OEM dealer networks, private label accounts, and large equipment fleets.

-Products in the Industrial Products segment consist of dust, fume, and mist collectors, compressed air purification systems, air filtration systems for gas turbines, PTFE membrane-based products, and specialized air and gas filtration systems for applications including computer hard disk drives and semi-conductor manufacturing.
+Products in the Industrial Products segment consist of dust, fume, and mist collectors, compressed air purification systems, air filtration systems for gas turbines, PTFE membrane-based products, and specialized air and gas filtration systems for applications including computer hard disk drives and semiconductor manufacturing.
 The Industrial Products segment sells to various industrial dealers, distributors, OEMs of gas-fired turbines, and OEMs and end-users requiring clean filtration solutions and replacement filters.

-The company delivered revenue of $2.4 billion in fiscal year 2015 (compared to $2.5 billion in fiscal year 2014) through its diversified portfolio of Engine and Industrial filtration products, with roughly 60% of total sales being generated outside the U.S. Donaldson operates a network of approximately 140 sales, manufacturing and distribution locations in 44 countries across the world.
+The company delivered revenue of $2.4 billion in fiscal year 2015 (compared to $2.5 billion in fiscal year 2014) through its diversified portfolio of engine and industrial filtration products, with roughly 60% of total sales being generated outside of the US.
+Donaldson operates a network of approximately 140 sales, manufacturing and distribution locations in 44 countries across the world.

 Donaldson silencers were used for reducing venting noise levels in the Deaerator equipment industry in the 1980s and 1990s.
 The Engine Products segment contributed to 63% of total net sales and Industrial Products segment contributed 37%.
 Aftermarket Products in the Engine segment made up 41% of total net sales.
 These percentages were the same in both 2016 and 2015.

-In November 2021, Donaldson Company acquired Italy-based Solaris Biotechnology Slr for over $46 million.
+In November 2021, Donaldson Company acquired Italy-based Solaris Biotechnology Slr for more than $46 million.